aryabarve/Cognitive-Risk-NLP/README.md

 # 🧠 Multimodal NLP System for Cognitive Risk Assessment using DistilBERT + SVM

+A hybrid NLP pipeline that analyzes both text and speech inputs to estimate cognitive risk levels (Low, Moderate, High) using transformer embeddings and classical machine learning.

+## 🎯 Why this project?
+Language patterns often reveal underlying cognitive distortions, but real-world conversational data is noisy and inconsistent.
+This project explores how NLP can be used to quantify such risks using contextual embeddings and interpretable scoring.

 ## 📌 Overview
 This project focuses on detecting cognitive risk levels from human language using NLP techniques.
 It supports both text and speech inputs and provides a risk classification (Low, Moderate, High).